 It’s no secret going to college is pricey.
 From tuition and books to lodging and food, things can add up fairly quickly.
 These guides will help you along the way and answer questions that students may not get the answer to by going to class.

-The amount of interest that accrues on your student loans plays a significant role in how much you end up paying overall.
-Therefore, it’s not surprising that borrowers are always looking for ways to lower their interest rates.
-One of the most common methods for lowering interes...
+The amount of interest that accrues on your student loans significantly affects how much you pay overall.
+Therefore, it’s unsurprising that borrowers look for ways to lower their interest rates.
+One of the most common methods for lowering interest rates on student loans is refi...
 Read More

 Among the many questions students must ask when planning for college, "How much will my degree cost?" is usually high on the list.

 It's a valid consideration.
 With the cost of college rising exponentially over the last several decades and student loan debt in the U.S. totaling...
 Read More

 Deciding what school to attend is an important decision with lasting effects on a student’s future, but it can be difficult to know where to start with so much information available online.
 Intelligent.com aims to be a comprehensive, unbiased resource to help students determine...
 Read More

 No matter who you are, determining how to finance a college education is a complex decision involving many factors.
 For Hispanic and Latino students, specific considerations may include their citizenship and their parents' citizenship statuses, their parents' employment, and whet...
 Read More